ckessler70/CS1666-InfiniteRunner/infinite_runner_team_description.md

 The second advanced topic concerns the physics which will apply to both player and environment.
 The physics engine will implement a basic, rigid-body simulation of mass, acceleration, and collision for the player as well as other objects in the level.
 These entities will be able to freely move and rotate in response to collisions, gravity, and friction.
 Different objects will have different shapes, mass, and rotational inertia and will thus behave differently from each other.
 In implementing the buoyancy stretch goal, objects will also be assigned densities, which will govern how well they float atop water terrain.

 ## Midterm Goals
 * A simple "base game" without the advanced topics implemented.
-Movement, collision, static obstacles, and collectible coins will be demonstrated within a testing environment.
+Movement, game-ending collision, static obstacles, and collectible coins will be demonstrated within a testing environment.
 * Demonstrable backend progress towards implementation of procedural terrain generation.
 * Demonstrable backend progress towards implementation of a physics engine.